hpi-swa/smalltalkCI/README.md

     /*
     By default, smalltalkCI will determine the tests to run from the given LoadSpecs.
 If this is not sufficient, it is possible to define the tests on category-level or class-level in here.
-Test categories or classes can be specified explicitly (ignore tests determined from LoadSpecs completely).
+With `#categories` it is possible to define category names or category prefixes (end with `*`), `#classes` expects a list of class name symbols.
+Both can be specified explicitly (ignore tests determined from LoadSpecs completely).
 If you only want to include or exclude tests from the default, you can use `#include` or `#exclude`.
     */
-    #categories : [ 'MyProject-Tests' ],                      // Define categories to test explicitly
+    #categories : [ 'MyProject-*' ],                          // Define categories to test explicitly
     #classes : [ #MyProjectTestCase ]                         // Define classes to test explicitly
     #include : {
       #categories : [ 'AnotherProject-Tests' ],               // Include categories to test